-At our Annual Meeting, shareholders will be asked to elect seven (7) directors to hold office until our 2022 Annual Meeting of Shareholders.
+At our Annual Meeting, shareholders will be asked to elect eight (8) directors to hold office until our 2023 Annual Meeting of Shareholders.
 The nominees were recommended and approved for nomination by our Nominating and Corporate Governance Committee.
 Elected directors will serve until their successors have been duly elected and qualified or until such director's earlier resignation or removal.
 Proxies cannot be voted for a greater number of persons than the number of nominees named.
-If you sign and return the accompanying proxy, your shares will be voted for the election of the nominees recommended by our Board of Directors (also referred to herein as the "Board"), unless you mark the proxy in such a manner as to withhold authority to vote.
+If you sign and return the accompanying proxy, your shares will be voted for the election of the nominees recommended by our Board of Directors, unless you mark the proxy in such a manner as to withhold authority to vote.
 If any of the nominees for any reason are unable or unwilling to serve, the proxies may be voted for such substitute nominees as the proxy holder may determine.
 We are not aware of any reason that the nominees will be unable to serve as a director.

-Peter M. Carlino, Lili Lynton, Joseph W. Marshall, III, James B. Perry, Barry F. Schwartz, Earl C. Shanks and E. Scott Urdang have been nominated for election to our Board of Directors to serve for a term through the 2022 Annual Meeting of Shareholders.
+Peter M. Carlino, JoAnne A. Epps, Carol ("Lili") Lynton, Joseph W. Marshall, III, James B. Perry, Barry F. Schwartz, Earl C. Shanks and E. Scott Urdang have been nominated for election to our Board of Directors to serve for a term through the 2023 Annual Meeting of Shareholders.